CALL NOWFREE ESTIMATE

 If you’re Googling “how much does a new roof cost,” you’re probably staring at your ceiling wondering whether that dark spot is a stain or a problem.
-Here’s the honest answer from a contractor who’s been replacing roofs across the Charlotte metro since 2008.
+The good news: you can usually narrow the number pretty quickly once you know your roof size, pitch, material, and whether insurance is involved.

-Charlotte sits in a sweet spot for roofing costs — higher than rural NC towns, but significantly lower than cities like Raleigh or D.C.
-Here’s what we actually see on estimates across Mecklenburg and Union counties:
+Charlotte sits in a middle band for roofing costs — higher than rural NC towns, but still manageable compared with many larger East Coast metros.
+Recent local roofing cost guides show standard asphalt replacements commonly landing around $8,500–$16,500, with wider ranges when metal roofing, steep pitches, or major decking work enter the picture.
+Here’s what we typically see on estimates across Mecklenburg and Union counties:

 A “roof square” equals 100 square feet of roof area.
 Your roof area is typically 1.2–1.5x your home’s floor area, depending on the pitch and overhangs.
 A 2,000 sq ft ranch with a moderate pitch usually runs about 26–28 squares.